JoshPDang/Planting-Optimisation-Tool/CONTRIBUTING.md

 This project uses Ruff linter and formatter (https://docs.astral.sh/ruff/tutorial/) to enforce PEP 8 style guide for python (https://peps.python.org/pep-0008/)

 To run, from the base directory of your team, enter `ruff check` and it will test your code for issues.

 You can also choose to run `ruff check --fix` to automatically fix any linting issues.

-##TODO: Have it run on PR automatically with github CI